Top Places to Visit in India under Rs. 10000 in March from Shimla | Trip Ideas by MakeMyTrip

 Rajasthani Heritage Town with Palace Fort

-Soak in the rich culture and heritage of Neemrana.
+Revel in the rich art and heritage of Neemrana.
 You will love sightseeing, adventure activities, and the Navratri and Diwali celebrations.
-Neemrana also offers a wide range of adventure activities.
+You can also enjoy the various adventure activities at Neemrana.

 ₹7,137